Flow battery: Evaluation

-Traditional flow batteries
+Conventional flow batteries

 The redox cell uses redox-active species in fluid (liquid or gas) media.
 Redox flow batteries are rechargeable (secondary) cells.
 Because they employ heterogeneous electron transfer rather than solid-state diffusion or intercalation they are more similar to fuel cells than to conventional batteries.
-The main reason fuel cells are not considered to be batteries, is because originally (in the 1800s) fuel cells emerged as a means to produce electricity directly from fuels (and air) via a non-combustion electrochemical process.
-Later, particularly in the 1960s and 1990s, rechargeable fuel cells (i.e. H_{2}/O_{2}, such as unitized regenerative fuel cells in NASA's Helios Prototype) were developed.
+The main reason fuel cells are not considered to be batteries is that originally (in the 1800s) fuel cells emerged as a means to produce electricity directly from fuels (and air) via a non-combustion electrochemical process.
+Later, particularly in the 1960s and 1990s, rechargeable fuel cells (i.e. H2/O2, such as unitized regenerative fuel cells in NASA's Helios Prototype) were developed.

-Cr–Fe chemistry has disadvantages, including hydrate isomerism (i.e. the equilibrium between electrochemically active Cr3+ chloro-complexes and inactive hexa-aqua complex and hydrogen evolution on the negode.
-Hydrate isomerism can be alleviated by adding chelating amino-ligands, while hydrogen evolution can be mitigated by adding Pb salts to increase the H_{2} overvoltage and Au salts for catalyzing the chromium electrode reaction.
+Cr–Fe chemistry has disadvantages, including hydrate isomerism (i.e. the equilibrium between electrochemically active Cr(3+) chloro-complexes and inactive hexa-aqua complex and hydrogen evolution on the negode.
+Hydrate isomerism can be alleviated by adding chelating amino-ligands, while hydrogen evolution can be mitigated by adding Pb salts to increase the H2 overvoltage and Au salts for catalyzing the chromium electrode reaction.

-Traditional redox flow battery chemistries include iron-chromium, vanadium, polysulfide–bromide (Regenesys), and uranium.
+Conventional redox flow battery chemistries include iron-chromium, vanadium, polysulfide–bromide (Regenesys), and uranium.
 Redox fuel cells are less common commercially although many have been proposed.

 Vanadium

 Vanadium redox flow batteries are the commercial leaders.
 They use vanadium at both electrodes, so they do not suffer cross-contamination.
-The limited solubility of vanadium salts, however, offsets this advantage in practice.
+The limited solubility of vanadium salts, somewhat offsets this advantage in practice.
 This chemistry's advantages include four oxidation states within the electrochemical voltage window of the graphite-aqueous acid interface, and thus the elimination of the mixing dilution, detrimental in Cr–Fe RFBs.
 More importantly for commercial success is the near-perfect match of the voltage window of carbon/aqueous acid interface with that of vanadium redox-couples.
 This extends the life of the low-cost carbon electrodes and reduces the impact of side reactions, such as H2 and O2 evolutions, resulting in many year durability and many cycle (15,000–20,000) lives, which in turn results in a record low levelized cost of energy (LCOE, system cost divided by usable energy, cycle life, and round-trip efficiency).
 These long lifetimes allow for the amortization of their relatively high capital cost (driven by vanadium, carbon felts, bipolar plates, and membranes).
 The LCOE is on the order of a few tens cents per kWh, much lower than of solid-state batteries and near the targets of 5 cents stated by US and EC government agencies.
-Major challenges include: low abundance and high costs of V_{2}O_{5} (> $30 / Kg); parasitic reactions including hydrogen and oxygen evolution; and precipitation of V_{2}O_{5} during cycling.
+Major challenges include: low abundance and high costs of V2O5 (> $30 / kg); parasitic reactions including hydrogen and oxygen evolution; and precipitation of V2O5 during cycling.